kcallaghan1/travellog/README.md

 and download the "sqlite-jdbc-3.32.3.2.jar".
 Once you have this jar library file you need to add it to your project through your IDE's method of adding jar files.

+If you receive a "SQLite Database is Locked" error, it's because you haven't closed your last connection to the database before creating a new one. db.close()

 ## Sprint 1
 * Goal: User should be able to search/find locations and add/remove them from their travel log.
     - [Class Diagram](https://drive.google.com/file/d/11yCjMl8PNKK4R_5L2aCVjqPbpJA9rFeN/view?usp=sharing) (click on 'Sprint 1 - Class Diagram' tab on the bottom)